-s of nodular anhydrite with parts of the sepinae are thick.
-Many ent peaks in the graph (6), which represent a cosition, are associated nodules.
-The nodular red by a loss of definite, and by a change in anganic fraction from lack in reflected light; take place without the rezone.
-The number of by drite IV at about T_0 + by breccia correlative with u.
-(D) Halite-anhydrite 134.
+of nodular anhydrite with parts of the seainae are thick.
+Many ent peaks in the graph (a), which represent a osition, are associated nodules.
+The nodular red by a loss of definire, and by a change in anganic fraction from lack in reflected light; take place without the rezone.
+The number of couplets involved in a nodular zone vary from less than 50 to several hundred.